Skip to content

 Key uses:

-- Layout actions: split right or down, focus the next or previous pane, toggle fullscreen, toggle the sidebar.
+• Layout actions: split right or down, focus the next or previous pane, move a pane to a new window, toggle the sidebar.

-Actions are grouped by scope (App, Project, View, File, Editor, Go to file).
+Actions are grouped by scope (App, Project, Code, Unity, View, File, Editor, AI, Go to file).
 Some show a keyboard shortcut on the right.
 Running the palette entry is equivalent to pressing the shortcut.

 Asset Browser